 a leafless tree.

 In the case of the first, the wisteria blooms in early spring.
 The second poem clearly references the end of the year.
 The third obviously takes place in winter.
-Not all traditional Japanese haiku refers to a season but enough does that it makes me want to include that element when thinking about such poems.
+Not all traditional Japanese haiku refer to a season but enough do that it makes me want to include that element when thinking about such poems.

 Examples taken from here (external link)